 Coming Up...CANCELED - ELL Conversational Class / ELL conversando en inglés

 The Sextet bandleader Robert Castillo describes the band's sound as "groove jazz", which makes perfect sense when you hear this natural amalgamation of funk, soul dance and jazz.
-While The Sextet initially established roots in Oregon, Castillo and rest of the collective currently call Kansas City home.
+While The Sextet initially established roots in Oregon, Castillo and rest of the ensemble currently call Kansas City home.
+In addition to Castillo, the band's comprised of Joe Tesoro (soprano sax), Max Levy (tenor sax), Aryana Nemati (baritone sax), Pete Marten (guitar), and Nik Douglas (drums).
 Their newest album, Blob Castle, features songs inspired by personal and world events as well as a collaboration with celebrated Kansas City musician Calvin Arsenia.
 Enjoy our interview with Castillo about the new album, the band's creative process and what's ahead for them in 2018.

 Introduce band and describe your music for new listeners.

 The Sextet plays music for people to move to and be moved by.
 I like to call it “groove jazz.”
 The song structures and harmonies are rooted in the jazz tradition while the rhythms make it so there’s a dancer that just can’t hide (to quote Larry Graham).
 Most of the songs are about specific thoughts, emotions, events, or ideas.
 “Left of Center” is about the September 2015 attacks in Paris, “Moving On” is about the process of experiencing and overcoming depression, “In a Natural State” describes the natural beauty of Oregon.
 Because the music is instrumental the listener can interpret and experience the music in a way unique to them.